IzhiSu/IzhiSu.github.io/_pages/about.md

 In pursuit of excellence in Artificial Intelligence, I am driven by a passion for innovation and a relentless curiosity to explore the frontiers of technology.
 With a solid foundation in computer science and a track record of research projects in machine learning and data analysis, I am eager to contribute to cutting-edge research in AI.
 I am committed to pushing boundaries, solving complex problems, and shaping the future of AI through rigorous academic inquiry and collaborative exploration.

-I am now an undergraduate majoring in software engineering at Guangzhou University.
+I am currently an undergraduate majoring in software engineering at Guangzhou University.
+I will pursue my Phd degree at HKPU in the coming September.
 My research interest includes computer vision and meta-learning.
-I am now working on 3D reconstruction, continous learning, and few-shot learning research.
+I am currently working on 3D reconstruction, continuous learning, and AI for science.
 If you are seeking any form of **academic cooperation**, please feel free to email me at <a href='yuanzhisu@e.gzhu.edu.cn'>yuanzhisu@e.gzhu.edu.cn</a>.

 # 🔥 News